ramiz4/sigil-app/bug-in-mac-desktop-version.md

     4. Drag and drop the image
     5. See the image uploaded

-## 4. On the Add Account screen, on the Scan QR code tab, it should be able to scan the QR code.
+## 4. [Resolved] On the Add Account screen, on the Scan QR code tab, it should be able to scan the QR code.

 ### Steps to Reproduce